 A related iPollingTM question examined the extent to which Record-to-Report is managed as an end-to-end process at member companies.
-The results indicate that 33% of the responding companies have defined end-to-end Record-to-Report processes that are managed globally, 21% are managed regionally, with 13% who have implemented on a country basis.
-An additional 29% have not yet implemented, with plans to move this direction in the future.
+The results indicate that 33% of the responding companies have defined end-to-end Record-to-Report processes that are managed globally, 21% are managed regionally, with 13% have implemented on a country basis.
+An additional 29% have not yet been implemented, with plans to move in this direction in the future.

 Here are the details:

 The second poll question asked about the relative priority member companies will place on increasing the level of integration across Record-to-Report processes over the next 1 – 3 years.
-Interestingly 71% of companies indicated priorities levels of either high or very high, with only 21% indicating this priority would be considered as moderate.
+Interestingly 71% of companies indicated priorities levels of either high or very high, with only 21% indicating this priority would be considered moderate.

-Because the majority of Record-to-Report processes are completely internal to a company’s Finance/Accounting area, reviewing these processes is less likely to get attention than processes that touch a larger numbers of employees or directly interface with external customers or suppliers.
+Because the majority of Record-to-Report processes are completely internal to a company’s Finance/Accounting area, reviewing these processes is less likely to get attention than processes that touch a larger number of employees or directly interface with external customers or suppliers.
 For many, that will be good news, since any amount of attention or rigor will likely identify a number of quick wins, plus longer-term investments that will be worth the investment.

 How does your company define the scope of services included in the Record-to-Report process?
 What activities are decentralized with the business or location and what activities have been successfully transitioned to Shared Services or another advanced delivery model?